TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 Synopsis
 ---
 This is a capstone project from the Google Data Analytics course from Coursera.
 Characters in this project are fictional.
+This analysis will be performed in BigQuery's SQL workspace.
+On the other hand, visualizations will be created with Google Data Studio.

 Scenario
 ---